Loading

 A Day in Palermo

-Tuesday we went on a day trip to Palermo which is the capital of Sicily.
-It was a lot busier and more chaotic than Marsala.
-That said the architecture was really impressive with Arabic, Norman and Baroque influences all mixed together that you don't really see anywhere else.
+On Tuesday we went on a day trip to Palermo which is the capital of Sicily.
+It was a lot busier and more chaotic than Marsala and not really my kind of environment since I'm not a huge fan of big cities.
+That said I have to admit the architecture was really impressive.
+You could tell just from the buildings that Sicily has a really rich history with influences from lots of different cultures including Arabic, Norman and Baroque styles all mixed together which you don't really see anywhere else.
+We spent the whole day there just walking around and exploring.
+It wasn't the most relaxing day but visually it was probably one of the most interesting of the whole trip.

 A Mixed Day at School

-Wednesday was spent at school and was honestly a bit of a mixed bag.
-In the morning we did a presentation combining Sicilian and Dutch food cultures which was a cool idea but the instructions were kind of unclear.
-In the afternoon we did a school wide challenge where teams had to find certain objects around the school and take a picture with them.
-My team actually won and I got a school merchandise shirt as a prize.
+Wednesday was spent at school and I honestly had a bit of mixed feelings about it.
+In the morning we did a presentation about combining Sicilian and Dutch food cultures which was a cool idea but the instructions were kind of unclear and it felt a bit messy.
+It was still interesting to think about how different the two food cultures actually are even if the task itself wasn't the most enjoyable.
+In the afternoon we did a school wide challenge where teams had to find certain objects around the school and photograph them.
+My team actually won which was great and I got a school merchandise shirt as a prize.
+That part was fun.
+Not the most memorable day of the trip overall but winning something always makes things better.

 Segesta & Trapani